Skip to content

 What is laparoscopy?

 Veterinary laparoscopy is a minimally invasive abdominal surgery that uses a small camera (laparoscope) and fine instruments passed through one or two keyhole incisions, typically a few millimeters wide.
 At our Santa Monica practice, Dr. Antonio Pedraza uses laparoscopy to perform procedures such as keyhole spays, prophylactic gastropexy, cryptorchid neuters and organ biopsies for dogs and cats across Los Angeles.
 Because the approach usually reduces tissue trauma, patients often experience less post-operative pain and may return to normal activity sooner than with open surgery.
-Whether a dog or cat is a candidate depends on individual evaluation, including exam, blood work and imaging.
+Whether a dog and cat is a candidate depends on individual evaluation, including exam, blood work and imaging.
 The surgical goal matches traditional surgery, and Dr. Pedraza can convert to an open approach if it is safer for the patient.

 Key facts